List of Marvel Comics characters: C: Danny Leighton

 Danny Leighton was born in Austin, Texas.
 As a young man, he is a member of the Savage Crims, a New York street gang.
 He becomes an assassin and is hired by Amos Jardine to kill Spider-Man in his first high-profile job, replacing Arcade.
 After Nightcrawler learns of the plan, Cutthroat battles him and Spider-Man; they defeat him with secret assistance from Arcade.

 Many years later, he defeats Mangler and Lady Deathstrike in a fight to the death to be the Red Skull's new chief operative, replacing Crossbones.
-He undergoes training by the Taskmaster.
-He tries to persuade Blackwing and Jack O'Lantern to help him free Mother Night from the police, and has a brief affair with Mother Night.
-With the Skeleton Crew, he battles Crossbones and Diamondback.
-After learning that Diamondback is his sister, Rachel, he reveals his true identity to her.

 When Crossbones returns, Cutthroat fears that he will be replaced and plans to kill Crossbones in his sleep.
 However, Mother Night alerts Crossbones, allowing him to slit Cutthroat's throat.
 The Red Skull inspects Cutthroat's corpse, but Cutthorat lives through unknown circumstances.
 He becomes an inmate on the Raft, which he escapes with other convicts.
-He is later recaptured.

-The Hood hires Cutthroat to fight superheroes in the wake of the Superhuman Registration Act.
-He fights the New Avengers and is defeated by Doctor Strange.
-He later joins the fight against the Skrull invading force in New York City.
-He also joins the gang in attacking the New Avengers, who were expecting the Dark Avengers instead.
-During the "Search for Tony Stark" storyline, Cutthroat rejoins Hood's gang and assists in the attack on Castle Doom.

-When working for the Power Elite, Cutthroat is ordered by Crossbones and Alexa Lukin to finish off Thunderbolt Ross.
-Cutthroat uses an electrical stick on Ross, but Ross is eventually able to turn into the Red Hulk and defeat Cutthroat.

 Hobgoblin's Cutthroat

-Roderick Kingsley sells one of Cutthroat's old costumes to an unnamed criminal to be his version of Cutthroat.
+Roderick Kingsley sells one of Cutthroat's old costumes to an unnamed criminal, who becomes the second Cutthroat.

 Cybelle

-Cybelle is a character in American comic books published by Marvel Comics.
+Cybelle is a character appearing in American comic books published by Marvel Comics.
 The character was created by Chris Claremont, John Romita Jr., and Bret Blevins, and made her first appearance in Uncanny X-Men #211 (August 1986), part of the "Mutant Massacre" storyline.

-She is a mutant and a member of the Morlocks who can secrete acid from her skin.
-Cybelle was killed by Harpoon in her first appearance, but was resurrected decades later on Krakoa.
-After Krakoa merged with the White Hot Room, she began an illegal mutant smuggling operation but was stopped by Wolverine.
+Cybelle is a mutant and a member of the Morlocks who can secrete acid from her skin.
+Cybelle was killed by Harpoon in her first appearance, but was resurrected long after her death on Krakoa.
+After Krakoa merged with the White Hot Room, she began an illegal mutant smuggling operation, but was stopped by Wolverine.

 Cybelle in other media

-Cybelle makes non-speaking cameo appearances in X-Men: Evolution.
+Cybelle makes non-speaking appearances in X-Men: Evolution.